-Guidance and advice can be obtained from Careers staff, Form Tutors and other members of teaching staff with expertise in particular fields, such as sponsorship and careers in particular areas.
-Students who encounter difficulties in careers choices may seek an individual appointment with an external careers adviser.
-Careers Liaison Officers from the Army and the RAF visit the school on a term by term basis and from the Royal Navy less frequently.
+Guidance and advice can be obtained from our fully qualified Careers and Higher Education Adviser, Mrs Seager, Form Tutors and other members of teaching staff with expertise in particular fields, such as sponsorship and careers in particular areas.
+Students who encounter difficulties in careers choices may seek an individual appointment with Mrs Seager.

 Throughout the Sixth Form, tutorial time is used to support students in their academic studies and to help prepare them for life beyond Judd.
 Outside speakers are invited to deliver talks on choosing an appropriate university course, coping with university life and student finance.
 Speakers are also invited to discuss Gap Year options or employment if students are not considering higher education.
+Students are introduced to the Unifrog resource which the school provides early in Year 12.
+This is an excellent source for students to explore career ideas, build their understanding for personal statements or other applications and search for courses and apprenticeships.
 The School also uses the services of Pathway, an organisation which mentors students looking for higher apprenticeships.
 It is essential that students begin researching their Higher Education and/or career options in earnest in Year 12.
 In the summer term of Year 12, there is an evening meeting for parents and students at which the applications procedure for Higher Education is explained.
-Y12 students are also given the opportunity to have Practice Interviews with interviewers from various professions.
+Year 12 students are also given the opportunity to have Practice Interviews with interviewers from various professions.